GENI-NSF/geni-tools/doc/omni-design-notes.md

 This process is made more complex by error handling.
 Any given reservation may fail, due perhaps to a problem in the request, unavailability of compute resources, or unavailability of the requested VLAN tag.
 Stitcher works hard to determine whether the request is fatally flawed, or whether some part of the reservation can be productively deleted and retried automatically.
 A number of other factors complicate stitching:
 * Some aggregates can translate VLAN tags (using 1 VLAN tag on the way in, and another on the way out), and some cannot
-* Some aggregate prefer to select the VLAN tag (producers), and some want to be told what VLAN tag to use (consumers)
+* Some aggregates prefer to select the VLAN tag (producers), and some want to be told what VLAN tag to use (consumers)
 * Stitched links request a given bandwidth (typically just a best effort bookkeeping reservation) that must be satisfied
 * A given slice may use multiple stitched links, and may use multiple inter aggregate link types
 * No GENI aggregates currently support multi point circuits, so slices must be made of multiple circuits

 ## Stitching Links
 Some links for learning more about stitching in general and GENI stitching: